Dumb and Dumber: Sequel

-Farrelly brothers returned to make a sequel to Dumb and Dumber.
+The Farrelly brothers returned to make a sequel to Dumb and Dumber.
 The sequel, titled Dumb and Dumber To, was shot in the fall of 2013.
-Carrey and Daniels returned to lead the film, and Bobby and Peter Farrelly returned to direct along with original screenwriter Bennett Yellin, and actors reprising their roles from the first film include Brady Bluhm, who played Billy in (Apartment) 4C, and Cam Neely, who played Sea Bass.
+Carrey and Daniels returned, with Bobby and Peter Farrelly directing, along with original screenwriter Bennett Yellin.
+Actors reprising their roles from the first film include Brady Bluhm, who played Billy in (Apartment) 4C, and Cam Neely, who played Sea Bass.
 Dumb and Dumber To was released on November 14, 2014.
 Compared to the original film, Dumb and Dumber To was met with mixed reviews from critics, although it did well commercially.
 Dumb and Dumber To was not released by Warner Bros.
 Pictures (who now owns New Line Cinema), but rather by Universal Pictures.
-Despite having no involvement in the film, New Line was still given studio credit from Universal.
+New Line was given studio credit from Universal.